 The reason that I am talking about this at all of course, is the location of the Lusitania when it was hit, which was little more than twelve miles from the Old Head of Kinsale on the Irish coastline.
 It was towards Ireland that the Lusitania’s captain, William Thomas Turner, ordered the ship to be steered following the attack, but the ship was in no condition to sail anymore, losing power rapidly before sinking in quick fashion, barely 18 minutes after the first explosion.
 The crew and panicking passengers had barely anytime to organise the correct launching of lifeboats before the Lusitania went to the bottom, and so, whichever of the near 2’000 strong crew/passenger compliment made it to the outside of the vessel mostly wound up in the sea, as U-20 sailed off.

 The nearest ports were on the Cork coast, and heard the Lusitania’s desperate last SOS messages.
-The problem was that most of boats in the nearest vicinity were local fishing vessels, most of them operating only an oar power.
-The few with motors were soon speeding to the scene, but for the majority the calm day proved a detriment to rescues efforts.
-The Irish sailors, joined by others from the Isle of Man, did what they could for those floundering in the sea and in the few lifeboats that had got underway, piling the injured and other survivors as much as they could and heading for shore, in some cases handing their passengers off to Royal Navy vessels also in the area.
+The problem was that most of boats in the nearest vicinity were local fishing vessels, most of them operating only on oar power.
+The few with motors were soon speeding to the scene, but for the majority the calm day proved a detriment to rescue efforts.
+The Irish sailors, joined by others from the Isle of Man, did what they could for those floundering in the sea and in the few lifeboats that had got underway, piling the injured and other survivors into their vessels and heading for shore, in some cases handing their passengers off to Royal Navy ships also in the area.

 But there was only so much they could so, saving 764 of the 1’962.
 Among the dead were 128 American citizens, and the three suspected spies, the truth about their presence on the Lusitania never to be found out.
 In the following days, Irish sailors had the grim job of fishing the dead out of the water, paying paid in cash by the Cunard line for the task.
 289 bodies were eventually recovered, most being buried in Cobh.